tyfon7/UIFixes/README.md

 -   Autoswitch between buy and sell when you click trader items or control-click your own items
 -   Autoselect quest items when turning in
 -   Repair window remembers last used repairer, and actually updates the repair amount when you switch repairers
+-   ✨ More icons on trader avatars - when their only new quests are operational (dailies/weeklies) and when you have items you could turn in
+-   ✨ Trader window remembers which tab you had open, and can optionally remember which trader you last looked at even when you completely close the trading screen

 #### Flea market